joey3001/Bakery.Solution/README.md

 #### To set up the Database and run the project using terminal commands, follow the instructions below :

-1. In the "Factory" directory, update the text in the appsettings.json file to include your MySQL password.
+1. In the "Bakery" directory, update the text in the appsettings.json file to include your MySQL password.
 You should have made this password when you downloaded/setup MySQL & MySQL workbench.
 An example is included below :

             {
               "ConnectionStrings": {